Duality between S^2 P^4 and the Double Quintic Symmetroid: The Geometry of

-Since $\hchow\to\chow$ is a resolution of rational singularities whose exceptional locus is an irreducible divisor $E_f$, we have a triangulated subcategory $\hat\sD \subset \sD^b(\hchow)$ called a categorical resolution of $\sD^b(\chow)$ for every dual Lefschetz decomposition of $\sD^b(E_f)$ \cite[Theorem 1]{Lef}.
-There is a natural dual Lefschetz decomposition of $\sD(E_f)$ for the $\mP^{3}$-fibration $E_f \to \chow_0=v_2(\mP^4)$ \cite{Sa}.
+The triangulated subcategory generated by the dual Lefschetz collection is contained in the derived category $\sD^{b}(\hchow)$, Since $\hchow\to\chow$ is a resolution of rational singularities whose exceptional locus is an irreducible divisor $E_{f}$, we have a triangulated subcategory $\hat{\sD}\subset\sD^{b}(\hchow)$ called a categorical resolution of $\sD^{b}(\chow)$ for every dual Lefschetz decomposition of $\sD^{b}(E_{f})$ \cite[Theorem 1]{Lef}.
+There is a natural dual Lefschetz decomposition of $\sD(E_{f})$ for the $\mP^{3}$-fibration $E_{f}\to\chow_{0}=v_{2}(\mP^{4})$ \cite{Sa}.
 Then we can verify that the categorical resolution $\check{\sD}$ is strongly crepant since $\chow$ is Gorenstein and the dual Lefschetz decomposition is rectangular and also has length equal to the discrepancy of the resolution $f$.

 It is expected that the subcategory (\ref{eqn:Lefschetz-D-X}) coincides with the categorical, strongly crepant resolution $\check{\sD}$.
-Namely, the dual Lefschetz collection is expected to give the dual Lefschetz {\it decomposition} of the triangulated subcategory $\check{\sD}$.
-It is also expected that $\check{\sD}$ is equivalent to the noncommutative resolution $\sD^b(\chow, \sR)$ of $\sD^b(\chow)$ associated to the sheaf
+Namely, the dual Lefschetz collection is expected to give the dual Lefschetz \textit{decomposition} of the triangulated subcategory $\check{\sD}$.
+It is also expected that $\check{\sD}$ is equivalent to the noncommutative resolution $\sD^{b}(\chow,\sR)$ of $\sD^{b}(\chow)$ associated to the sheaf Detailed study will be presented in a future publication \cite{HoTa4}.